Matt-Eva/Matt-Eva/README.md

 # Matt Eva

 Hello there!
 I'm Matt.
-I'm a software engineer and technical writer with a focus in web development.
-I like coding and writing about code!
+I'm a software engineer and technical writer - I like coding and writing about code!

-## Main Tools and Technologies

-These are the tools and technologies I've been using recently when building projects, and that I'm most familiar with.

-- JavaScript / TypeScript
-- Nodejs / Express
-- React / React-Router / Redux
-- CSS
-- Neo4j / Cypher
-- Git / GitHub

-## Familiar Tools and Technologies
+## What I use

-These are tools and technologies that I'm currently using in projects but am still learning more about, or have used in the past.
+Here's a more or less comprehensive list of the languages and technologies that I have used in the past and currently use.

-- Python
-- Flask
-- Ruby
+### Programming languages

+Go, JavaScript / TypeScript, Python, Ruby

+### Frontend Frameworks / Tools

+HTML, CSS, React, React-Router, Redux, Vue

+### Backend Frameworks / Tools

-- Ruby on Rails
+Gorilla, Express, Flask, Ruby on Rails

-- SQL / PostgreSQL / SQLite / Relational Databases
-- MongoDB
-- Progressive Web Applications
+### Databases

+I'm a bit of a database nerd!
+I hopped on the NoSQL hype train when I was still learning to write basic HTML, CSS, and JavaScript, and have been deep diving into different database paradigms since.
+I do still love good ole' SQL though!

+Relational Databases (SQL), Neo4j / Memgraph (Cypher), MongoDB, Cassandra (CQL)

+### Developer Tools

+Git, GitHub

-## Tools and Technologies I'm Learning
+## What I'm Learning

-There is so much I want to learn!
-Here are a few things I'm focused on learning at present, and am starting to incorporate into projects.

-- Java
-- Cassandra / CQL
-- Redis
-- Linux
-- Digital Ocean
-- System Administration
-- DevOps

-## Tools and Technologies I Plan on Learning

-There's only so many things I can learn at a single time, but I have a long waitlist of topics, languages, and tools that I want to dive into!
-Here's what's currently at the top of the waitlist:

-- Docker / Kubernetes
-- ScyllaDB
-- Terraform
-- PHP
-- C#
-- Go
-- Elixir
-- Rust
-- Kotlin / Swift (native mobile development)
+I'm currently learning Docker!